Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Convenience.
 While online services and apps offer convenience with the tap of a button, you may prefer to conduct your business in person with a transfer service like Western Union or MoneyGram.

-Take to the high seas with peace of mind and money in your pocket with any number of convenient transfer services.
+Take to the high seas with peace of mind and money in your pocket using any number of convenient transfer services.
 Compare your international transfer options with other providers to find the best rate and service to fit your budget and destination.

 Frequently asked questions